jenciso/newblog/content/blog/create-a-lab-environment-with-virtualbox/index.md

   - lab
 ---

 [VirtualBox](https://www.virtualbox.org/) is a great tool often used to simulate a entire lab.
 It could create for you all the needed to accomplish this goal.

-It can create multiples Nat Networks and differents kind of virtual machines.
-In this post, I will show you, how to create a lab environment step by step.
+VirtualBox can create multiples Networks and differents kind of virtual machines.
+On this post, I will show you, how to create a lab environment step by step.

-My scenario will use two types of networks: `Nat Network` (the main nic use to communicate all the VMs) and `Host-Only Adapter` (Usefully when you, from your desktop, want to access into the VMs)
+On this scenario I will use two types of networks: `Nat Network`, the main nic will use it to ougoing packages and to communicate among the others VMs, and `Host-Only Adapter`, it will be use to get access from your desktop into any VMs.

 ----
 ## Steps